gustavoalara/DOF2DMD/README.md

 ![hiscores](hiscores.gif)

-DOF2DMD now has the ability to display the MAME high score list as well.
+DOF2DMD now has the ability to display the MAME high score list as well directly without DOFLinx too.
 To enable this, MAME must have the Highscores plugin activated, and Hi2txt (https://greatstoneex.github.io/hi2txt-doc/) must be installed.
 If you want to use this feature, you need to enable it in *settings.ini*, specify the path to your MAME installation, and provide the path to the *hi2txt* executable, as shown below:

 ```ini